kubeflow/website/content/en/docs/components/central-dash/customizing-menu.md

 They can either jump to `http(s)://gateway/_/myapp/profile1/` or `http(s)://gateway/_/myapp/profile2/` based on the namespace selection.
 The actual inside content of iframe is swiched by the namespace.

-If sidecar injection is enabled, the authrization to the app is done by istio. e.g) The uses who don't belong to profile2 can't access to `http(s)://gateway/_/myapp/profile2/`.
+If sidecar injection is enabled, the authorization to the app is done by istio. e.g) The users who don't belong to profile2 can't access to `http(s)://gateway/_/myapp/profile2/`.